-Releasing Lil Wayne in the Nordic territory, selling a platinum pop artist to Sony Music subsequently to reaching national TV, radio and press coverage has been some of the results.
+Releasing Lil Wayne in the Nordic territory, selling a platinum pop artist to Sony Music subsequently reaching national TV, radio and press coverage have been some of the results.

 Always curious, with an experiential approach and inherent urge to develop, communicate and execute, I am a Danish entrepreneur with an international gaze working with brands and organizations worldwide – with an emphasis on Northern Europe and Canada.

 On the academic side, I hold a Master of Arts in Musicology specialising in sound branding – how music and sound communicate, build brands, and how they affect our memory and emotional state.
 As such, I give talks and lectures on sound branding and entrepreneurship communication my experience in the business and my academic findings.
 I have held this at Danish universities, at Canadian private companies, at Canada’s largest radio broadcast conglomerate, etc.